Click on the Register Now button to find a course near you.

 What clothing can be claimed?

-You can however, claim clothing and footwear you wear to protect yourself from injury or illness.
+- Clothing or footwear that you wear to protect yourself from illness or injury in the performance of your work duties.
 For example sun protection can be claimed if you work outdoors.

 For a list of clothing you can and can't claim, read our Work related expenses - tax deductions for work clothing.

 If you carry out all or part of your employment activities from home, then some portion of the home office expenses can be claimed as a tax deduction.
-Ideally, you should have a room set aside as a home office.
-Whilst you do not need to have a room set aside for your home office claim, if you are using a room with a dual purpose (e.g. dining room), or a room shared with others (e.g. lounge room) you can only claim the expenses for the hours you had exclusive use of the area.
+You do not need to have a room set aside for your home office claim, as there are a few different methods used to claim these expenses, depending on how you work from home and the records you have kept.

 As with anything tax related keeping records for your home office is critical.
 If you work from home you may be entitled to expenses such as computers, phone or any other electronic devices you need for work.
 You can also deduct running costs for any electricals.